 Will you also allow Full Mutual Recognition for segregated and identity preserved (IP) cocoa?

-Will sales that took place before October 1, 2021 also be eligible for Full Mutual Recognition?
+Will shipments that took place before October 1, 2021 also be eligible for Full Mutual Recognition?

-No. This solution only applies to mass balance cocoa sales taking place on or after October 1, 2021.
-Mass balance cocoa sales through September 30, 2021 are not eligible for Full Mutual Recognition nor for the January 2022 entry delay.
+No. This solution only applies to mass balance cocoa shipments taking place on or after October 1, 2021.
+Mass balance cocoa shipments through September 30, 2021 are not eligible for Full Mutual Recognition nor for the January 2022 entry delay.
 The associated transactions must therefore still be entered in compliance with the Supply Chain Standard.

 Contracting and invoicing for Rainforest Alliance cocoa under full Mutual Recognition